Supply Chain

 Scan AWS CloudFormation templates for security misconfigurations using cnspec.

-Use cnspec to scan AWS CloudFormation templates for security misconfigurations and policy violations before deploying them. cnspec parses both YAML and JSON CloudFormation templates and exposes resources, parameters, outputs, and other template sections as queryable MQL resources.
+Catch insecure AWS resource configurations before they reach a stack. cnspec parses both YAML and JSON CloudFormation templates and exposes resources, parameters, outputs, and other template sections as queryable MQL resources, letting you enforce security policies in pull requests and CI pipelines.

 Scan a CloudFormation template